siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 Node Metrics Subsection
 +++++++++++++++++++++++

-The node metrics subsection consists of all of the non-"None" values recorded for each of the metrics recorded for the selected node.
+The node metrics subsection consists of all of the not `None` values recorded for each of the metrics recorded for the selected node.

 Node Details Subsection